A Small Acts Big Change Volunteer-From-Home Opportunity…

 It’s unbelievable but true, almost the entire world is sheltering in place and practicing social distancing as we ride out the storm of the COVID19 pandemic.
 It’s also true that this pandemic has not always brought out the best in some people.
 That said, there are many, many more people rising up to love and support each other during our time of need.
-Those helpers are the people who will read this blog post.
+Why not spread random and intentional acts of kindness as one way to pass along love and happiness?

 We’ve all read the news stories of communities helping neighbors, teens shopping for necessities for at-risk senior citizens, and people in waves fostering and adopting homeless pets from their local shelters.
 Goodness abounds everywhere you look.
 It warms the heart and restores faith in humanity.

 Difficult times often bring out the best in people.
-Although we are sheltering in place, there are plenty of things we can do from home to help others.
+Although we are still struggling with this pandemic, there are plenty of things we can do while social distancing to help others.
 Kindness is powerful, kindness is healing.

 Not long ago we published a post called, 25 Days of COVID Random Acts of Kindness: https://makeadifferencefromhome.com/volunteer-from-home-the-covid-kindness-project-7-days-of-kindness/.
-Here, we’re adding 25 more days of COVID acts of kindness.
+Here, we’re adding 25 more acts of random and intentional kindness.
+Good luck and have fun!

 Please share your favorite joke with us in the comments below.
 Here are a few of our favorites: